Rough index theory on spaces of polynomial growth and contractibility: Smooth subalgebras of the uniform Roe algebra

 The crucial point in the proof of Lemma \ref{lem:Cpoln_Frechet_smooth} is the inverse closedness, i.e., to give an estimate for $\|(\id - B)^{-1}\|_{\mu,n}^{-k,l}$.
 For this we will use the same argument as in the proof of Proposition \ref{prop:smooth_Roe_holomorphically_closed}: we factor the operator $B^{r+2}\colon H^{-k}(E) \to H^l(E)$ as

 We get that $(\id - B)^{-1} = \sum_{r\ge 0} B^r$ holds also with convergence in every $\|\largecdot\|_{-k,l}$-norm and the error of the approximation of $(\id - B)^{-1}$ by this sum is multiplied by $1/(2^{n+1} \cdot 5)$ on every step (i.e., increasing $r$ by one).
 We use now the same notation as in the proof of Lemma \ref{lem:Cpoln_Frechet_smooth} and recapitulate the argument for inverse closedness from there.
-It remains to give an estimate for the dominating functions $\mu_N^{-k,l}(R)$ of $\sum_{r=0}^N B^r$.
+We have to give an estimate for the dominating functions $\mu_N^{-k,l}(R)$ of $\sum_{r=0}^N B^r$.
 At this point in the proof of Lemma \ref{lem:Cpoln_Frechet_smooth} we applied Lemma \ref{lem:dominating_function_powers} to get a suitable estimate.
-Here we will do the same, but we incorporate Factoring \eqref{eq:factoring_powers_B} of $B^{r+2}$: by \cite[Proposition 5.2]{roe_index_1} we then get
+We do the same here, but incorporate the Factoring \eqref{eq:factoring_powers_B} of $B^{r+2}$: by \cite[Proposition 5.2]{roe_index_1} we get

 and into this estimate we plug in the estimate